-TRAUMATIC BRAIN INJURIES - In sports or sports-like activities, Player A applies quick and sufficient force 1) to move Player B's head while Player B is stationary or 2) to greatly change the direction of Player B's head while Player B is moving.
-Player B's brain could contact Player B's skull, causing a TBI.
+TRAUMATIC BRAIN INJURIES - In sports or sports-like activities, Player A applies quick and sufficient force to the head and/ or body of Player B. Player B's brain could contact Player B's skull, causing a Traumatic Brain Injury.
 Examples of such contact are here-in listed but are not limited to: head to head, head to body, body, or head to the ground.
-TBI is also possible when such action or contact causes front to back whiplash or quick side movement of the head and neck.
+Traumatic Brain Injuries are also possible when such action or contact causes front to back whiplash or quick side movement of the head and neck.
 Wearing a helmet cannot guarantee to prevent such an injury.
-Any unattended TBI could result in brain damage.
+Any unattended Traumatic Brain Injuries could result in brain damage.

-A "Timely Whistle," blown at the quickest opportunity to stop unnecessary contact, will reduce the number of injuries (especially TBI) in all youth & high school football.
-In an effort to prevent injuries, football officials must be ready to blow a "Timely Whistle" on every play.
+A "Timely Whistle," blown at the quickest opportunity to prevent unnecessary contact, will reduce the number of injuries (especially Traumatic Brain Injuries) in all youth & high school football.
+In an effort to prevent injuries, Football Game Officials must be ready to blow a "Timely Whistle" on every play.

 Mothers take note: N-S-A’s Quicker Whistles campaign will educate everyone regarding a safer way to play football.
 Quicker Whistles could eliminate half the concussions in high school football games.
 N-S-A needs your help.
-Your voice(s) will lead football officials and high school hierarchy to support Quicker Whistles, which will save brains.
+Your voice(s) will lead Football Game Officials and high school hierarchy to support Quicker Whistles, which will save brains.

-N-S-A is the only national non-profit organization in the U.S.A. actively working to promote the prevention of TBI in all youth and high school contact sports, especially football.
+N-S-A is the only national non-profit organization in the U.S.A. actively working to promote the prevention of injuries, especially Traumatic Brain Injuries, in all youth and high school contact sports, especially football.

 Save Brains!!!
 Join N-S-A today by clicking on MEMBERSHIP in the menu above.